light0x00/mybatis-ext/README.en.md

   userMapper.update(user, new UpdateCondition().eq("pk_id", 2));
   ```

-- DeleteCondition，used to build `where condition`
+- DeleteCondition，being used to build `where condition`
   ```java
   userMapper.delete(new DeleteCondition().in("name", "alice","bob"));
   ```